Reimagining Africa Through Creative Education Lens

 The Creative Core of Dr. P.’s Work

-At the heart of Dr. P.’s transformative impact lies her signature methodology: the Project Artistry framework.
-Developed over more than a decade in her PhD, this framework blends design thinking, creative problem-solving, and human-centred leadership to help individuals and organizations navigate complexity with imagination and purpose.
+At the heart of Dr. P.’s transformative impact is her signature methodology: the Project Artistry Framework.
+Developed over more than a decade as part of her PhD research, this approach weaves together design thinking, creative problem-solving, and human-centred leadership to help individuals and organisations navigate complexity with imagination and purpose.

-Originally introduced in 2011, Project Artistry was initially met with scepticism—particularly in corporate environments where creativity was often misunderstood as unstructured or impractical.
-But as the world has shifted into an era defined by volatility, uncertainty, complexity, and ambiguity (VUCA), the need for imaginative yet rigorous approaches have become undeniable.
-This holistic model allows teams to move from ambiguity to clarity, from fragmentation to co-created vision.
-In 2023, she wrote her white paper on this methodology and it can be downloaded in the link below.
-Download the paper at: https://content.henleysa.ac.za/white-paper-project-artistry-framework-to-optimise-executive-education_dr-puleng-makhoalibe
+When Project Artistry was first introduced in 2011, it was met with scepticism—especially in corporate environments where creativity was often dismissed as unstructured or impractical.
+But as the world has entered an era defined by volatility, uncertainty, complexity, and ambiguity (VUCA), the demand for approaches that are both imaginative and rigorous has become undeniable.
+This holistic model enables teams to move from ambiguity to clarity and from fragmentation to a shared, co-created vision.
+In 2023, Dr. P. published a white paper on the framework, which you can download here:

-The Alchemy Inspiration used the Project Artistry framework in their 3 pillars of their offering, which is strategy and consulting, leadership development and executive coaching
+Alchemy Inspiration uses the Project Artistry framework across the three pillars of its offering: strategy and consulting, leadership development, and executive coaching.

-The Alchemy Inspiration often gets asked to facilitate strategy sessions for corporates and NGO’s.
-Whether it is organisation-wide or boards, EXCO, or teams at work, at the heart of the facilitation is tapping into the creative genius of individuals by creating a psychologically safe space for engagement.
-“Play” plays a major role in creating this psychological safety.
-The process of facilitation is always well thought to engage play and creativity to ensure that participants’ engagement is optimal.
+Alchemy Inspiration often gets asked to facilitate strategy sessions for organisations.
+Whether it is organisation-wide, boards, EXCO, or teams at work, at the heart of the facilitation is tapping into the creative genius of individuals by creating a psychologically safe space for engagement.
+“Play” is a major role in creating this psychological safety.
+The process of facilitation is always well thought to engage imagination and logic to ensure that participants’ engagement is optimal.

 Some of the organisations that have engaged Alchemy Inspiration for strategy facilitation are Metropolitan, ABSA, FNB, Standard Bank, Alliance Lesotho, Central University of Technology, Zutari (Previously Aurecon), Accenture, Deloitte and many others.